-The Issue is being made in India to Investors as specified under para "Issue Structure - Who Can Apply" on page 147 of the Draft Prospectus.
-The Draft Prospectus will not, however, constitute an offer to sell or an invitation to subscribe for the NCDs offered hereby in any jurisdiction other than India to any person to whom it is unlawful to make an offer or invitation in such jurisdiction.
-Any person into whose possession the Draft Prospectus and the Prospectus comes is required to inform himself or herself about, and to observe, any such restrictions.
+The Issue is being made in India to Investors as specified under para "Issue Structure -Who Can Apply" on page 155 of the Prospectus.
+The Prospectus will not, however, constitute an offer to sell or an invitation to subscribe for the NCDs offered hereby in any jurisdiction other than India to any person to whom it is unlawful to make an offer or invitation in such jurisdiction.
+Any person into whose possession the Prospectus comes is required to inform himself or herself about, and to observe, any such restrictions.
 The Debentures are governed by and shall be construed in accordance with the existing Indian laws as applicable.
 Any dispute arising in respect thereof will be subject to the exclusive jurisdiction for the purpose of the Issue is with the competent Courts of Jurisdiction under section 2(39) of the Companies Act, 2013, being Hon'ble High Court of Madras and appropriate jurisdictional courts in Coimbatore, India.